yii2-extensions/docker-images/README.md

 ### Quick Start

-Pull and run the image:
+Pull and run the image.

 ```bash
 # Development build with Xdebug